CSharpM7/banjo-moveset/README.md

 !
 FTilt FAF (From Stance): 31->27
 ```

-## Shock Spring Pad (Up Special)
-Falling hitbox size increased to more accurately reflect the model

 ## Wonderwing (Side Special Ground)
 After using a gold feather, you can guard-cancel the move into the breaking animation from frame 15 onward.
 Guard-canceling will deactivate the hitbox.